kaby76/AntlrVSIX/README.md

 There is a client for VS Code, written in Typescript, but I am deferring further development of the client until the server is more or less complete.
 Supported are colorized tagging, hover, go to def, find all refs, replace, and reformat.
-But, there is so much more to Antlrvsix than these basic LSP commands.
-Along with the extension for VS, [Trash](doc/Trash.md) is a command-line shell for parsing, analyzing, and transforming grammars outside of the Visual Studio extension.
+Beyond the basic LSP commands, the tool supports analysis, refactoring, and conversion.

 ## Supported grammars and features